Why FTPS should be the only choice

 It’s typically a setting you’ll see labeled “Encryption” or something similar in the General Settings section of your FTP client.
 This is what it looks like on the most commonly used FTP clients:

-If you have any questions at all, we’re more than happy to speak with you and help you make the switch.
-Reach out to your Customer Success Manager or to email@example.com.
+If you have any questions at all, we’re more than happy to speak with you.
+Reach out to your Customer Success Manager or to firstname.lastname@example.org.